robbiemcmullense/se-web-ui/src-core/src/components/stepper/readme.md

 ### `reset(step?: number) => Promise<void>`

-Call the `reset` method to reset the stepper to the first step.
+Call the `reset` method to reset the stepper to the indicated step.
 This also invalidates any validated steps.
+It no step parameter is provided, it will reset to the first stepper item.

 #### Returns